Christopher Tancred (benefactor): His estate

 Tancred is said to have determined to disinherit his five sisters owing to some monetary disagreement with them.
-In 1721 he settled his property in trust, in default of male issue, to the use of the masters of Christ's and Gonville and Caius College, Cambridge, the president of the College of Physicians, the treasurer of Lincoln's Inn, the master of the Charterhouse, and the governors of Chelsea Hospital and the Royal Hospital, Greenwich, and their successors, for the foundation of twelve Tancred studentships, for which purpose £50 apiece was to be paid to twelve young persons of "such low abilities as not to be capable of obtaining the education."
+In 1721 he settled his property in trust, in default of male issue, to the use of the masters of Christ's College and Gonville and Caius College, the president of the College of Physicians, the treasurer of Lincoln's Inn, the master of the Charterhouse, and the governors of Chelsea Hospital and the Royal Hospital, Greenwich, and their successors, for the foundation of twelve Tancred studentships, for which purpose £50 apiece was to be paid to twelve young persons of "such low abilities as not to be capable of obtaining the education."
 Four were to be educated in the study of divinity at Christ's College, four in the study of physic at Gonville and Caius, and four in the study of the common law at Lincoln's Inn.
 By a further trust £20 apiece was to be paid to twelve decayed gentlemen, clergymen, commission land officers or sea officers of fifty years of age or more, and provision was made that these twelve persons should live in Whixley Hall, which should be called Tancred's Hospital, and its inmates Tancred's pensioners.
 In his will, dated 20 May 1746, this settlement was recited, and the trustees were further desired to uphold the stone wall round the park and the head of fallow deer therein.

-His carefully devised trust did not escaped alteration.
+His carefully devised trust did not escape alteration.
 His death was followed by a lawsuit, in which the trustees succeeded in establishing the trust on 8 November 1757.
-A private act of parliament was subsequently passed by which the trustees were incorporated, and were authorised to make rules concerning the charity and to dispark Whixley and sell the deer.
-Complaints as to the administration of the fund were made in 1867, and the charity commissioners, on the application of the governors (13 January 1872), approved and established the scheme under which the charity with regard to the pensioners was subsequently worked.
+A private act of Parliament, Tancred's Charities Act 1762 (2 Geo.
+3. c.
+15 Pr.), was subsequently passed by which the trustees were incorporated, and were authorised to make rules concerning the charity and to dispark Whixley and sell the deer.
+Complaints as to the administration of the fund were made in 1867, and the Charity Commissioners, on the application of the governors (13 January 1872), approved and established the scheme under which the charity with regard to the pensioners was subsequently worked.
 By this the hospital was closed after 1 June 1872, annuities were given to existing pensioners, and it was provided that £80 per annum should in the future be paid to out-pensioners of the same class.